The Arts in Ventura

 State of the Arts (SOTA) Monthly E-Newsletter

-SOTA (circulation: 7,000+) is published monthly as an electronic newsletter by the Office of Cultural Affairs (OCA) to provide information on our county's many cultural activities, services and resources.
-To get your activities listed please e-mail articles and images as separate files by the 20th of each month to: Georgeanne Lees at firstname.lastname@example.org.
+With a circulation of 7,000 recipients, this monthly electronic newsletter published by the Office of Cultural Affairs (OCA) provides information on our county's many cultural activities, services and resources.
+Submissions invited by email (send images as separate files) by the 20th of each month to the editor, Richard Newsham, at firstname.lastname@example.org.
 Sign up here to receive the State of the Arts Newsletter

 View past issues of State of the Arts Newsletter:

 - 2014 PDFs: Feb Mar Jun Jul Aug Sep Oct Nov Dec